TrueCat17/Ren-Engine/resources/mods/rpg_editor/readme.txt

 	Arrows up/down rewinds this list.

 Keys W, A, S, D, 9 and 0 works as on global screen.
-Key Esc and button <Unselect> - pull off selection of place, exit or location (last - return to global screen).
+Key Esc and button <Unselect> - pull off selection of place or location (last - return to global screen).

 [Ending]